Problem

 There are two approaches to addressing this issue: immediate mitigation for an active incident and long-term preventative measures.

 Warning: The steps to resolve an active gridlock incident are high-risk and can cause further issues if not performed correctly.
-Do not attempt these actions without direct guidance from HashiCorp Support.
+Do not attempt these actions without direct guidance from your designated support provider.

-- Contact HashiCorp Support: If you observe symptoms of plan queuing and suspect a gridlock, immediately open an Urgent support ticket.
-The support team has an internal Standard Operating Procedure (SOP) for this specific scenario.
+- Engage HashiCorp support: If you observe symptoms of plan queuing and suspect a gridlock, immediately contact your support provider for assistance.
+They can provide guidance based on established procedures for this specific scenario.

-- Gather Diagnostics: As soon as possible, capture monitoring diagnostics and generate a TFE support bundle.
-This information is critical for the support and engineering teams to analyze the state of your instance.
+- Gather diagnostics: As soon as possible, capture monitoring diagnostics and generate a Terraform Enterprise support bundle.
+This information is critical for analyzing the state of your instance.

 - Temporarily disabling ingress traffic from the load balancer.